Darhal/Puzzle-Bobble/README.md

 # ---- ENGLISH ----

 ## General Info:
-This project has been written by CHIDA Mohamed-Omar and BATTIKH Linda using C languge, under the subject Méthodoligies et conecption
+This project has been written by CHIDA Omar and BATTIKH Linda using C languge, under the subject Méthodoligies et conecption
 The project use the library SDL, and the SDL_tff for showing the text, Without SDL_tff The score won't probably show and you should replace `#define TEXT` with